dwhall/minisvd2nim/README.md

 [minisvd2nim](github.com/dwhall/minisvd2nim) is a command line tool that processes one SVD file as input and renders declarative nim source to a nimble package.
 The declarations invoke templates and macros during compilation of the application.
-This way, a programmer can change the meta code, and not the minisvd2nim binary, to fix or improve the final code.
+This way, a programmer can change the meta code, and not the minisvd2nim binary, to fix or improve the final, generated code.

                                            ┌──────────────────────┐
                                            │                      │